philip-long/constrained_manipulability/paper/paper.md

 # Acknowledgements

+Mark Zolotas is currently at Toyota Research Institute (TRI), Cambridge, MA, USA.
+This paper describes work performed at Northeastern University and is not associated with TRI.

 Taskin Padir holds concurrent appointments as a Professor of Electrical and Computer Engineering at Northeastern University and as an Amazon Scholar.
 This paper describes work performed at Northeastern University and is not associated with Amazon.

 # References